Litt1eStar/Unity-Grid_Placement_System_3d/README.md

 ## Performance Considerations
 The grid visualization feature is resource-intensive, especially with real-time rendering.
 It's intended primarily for development and testing rather than actual gameplay.

-## Here is an Image shown how grid cell that used to visualize created
+## Grid Visualization
-Basically, It's just draw an square that building in this order bottom line, top line, left, right
+To visualize a grid cell, lines are drawn to create a square.
+The lines are drawn in this order: bottom line, top line, left line, and right line.

 #### Here is method used to create visualize cell:
 #### GridVisualizer.cs
 ```csharp